taboola/taboola-android/README.md

 ##### 1.5.1. taboolaViewItemClickHandler

-This method will be called every time a user clicks a recommendation, right before triggering the default behavior with `Intent.ACTION_VIEW`.
+This method will be called every time a user clicks on a recommendation, right before triggering the default behavior with `Intent.ACTION_VIEW`.
 The app can intercept the click there, and should return a `boolean` value.

 * Return **`false`** - abort the default behavior, the app should display the recommendation content on its own (for example, using an in-app browser).
 (Since 1.2.1 aborts only for organic items!)
 * Return **`true`** - this will allow the app to implement a click-through and continue to the default behaviour.

 `isOrganic` indicates whether the item clicked was an organic content recommendation or not.
-**Best practice would be to suppress the default behavior for organic items, and instead open the relevant screen in your app which shows that piece of content.**
+**The best practice would be to suppress the default behavior for organic items, and instead open the relevant screen in your app which will show that piece of content.**

 ##### 1.5.1.1.
 Example:
  ```java